AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 We figured out how to read values, but how do we write them?

-Like reading, it is actually quite straight-forward, we got a `write` method on the `PublicState` struct that takes the value to write as an input, and then shoved this into storage, it uses the serialization method defined earlier to serialize the value which insert (possibly multiple) values into storage.
+Like reading, it is actually quite straight-forward.
+We have a `write` method on the `PublicState` struct that takes the value to write as an input and saves this in storage.
+It uses the serialization method defined earlier to serialize the value which inserts (possibly multiple) values into storage.

 #include_code public_state_struct_write /yarn-project/aztec-nr/aztec/src/state_vars/public_state.nr rust